mpwillson/wator/README.md

 (http://home.cc.gatech.edu/biocs1/uploads/2/wator_dewdney.pdf).

-The only real difference between this version and the original is that fish and sharks can move/hunt diagonally as well as orthongonally.
+The only real difference between this version and the original is that fish and sharks can move/hunt diagonally as well as orthogonally.

 ### Bugs